 • Service caps: Vary by Group.
 Group 4 has an $18,000/year expenditure cap (Minor Home Modifications excluded); Group 5 has $36,000 + up to $6,000 emergency exception; Group 6 has tiered caps from $54,000 to $108,000+ based on Level of Need; Group 7 caps at $236,450/year; Group 8 caps at $513,625 first year then $236,450 thereafter.

 • Who can be hired: Same as CHOICES, adult children, siblings, in-laws, friends.
-Cannot: spouses; parents of minor children in the same home generally cannot be the CD worker for that child (the Family Caregiver Stipend in Group 4 is the workaround for parental caregivers); conservators/POAs.
+Cannot: spouses; conservators/POAs; and anyone who lives with the member, who is barred from delivering Personal Assistance, Supportive Home Care, or hourly Respite and cannot be reimbursed for Community Transportation.
+That co-residence bar is what keeps a parent living with their ECF-enrolled child out of CD (the Family Caregiver Stipend in Group 4 is the route built for parental caregivers).

 Consumer Direction in Katie Beckett?